fran-cornachione/Multiple_Source_ETL/README.md

 ---

-Create a `.env` file and add the following information:
+Create an `.env` file and add the following information:

 ```bash
 AWS_ACCESS_KEY_ID=